Shrinkhala Khatiwada

 Shrinkhala Khatiwada (शृङ्खला खतिवडा; /ne/) is a Nepalese model and beauty pageant titleholder who won Miss Nepal World 2018.
 She represented Nepal in Miss World 2018.
 She also became the second Nepali after Ishani Shrestha to win Beauty with a Purpose Award.
 She was in the Top 12 of Miss World 2018.

 Early life and family background

 Khatiwada was born on 3 November 1995 (17 Kartik 2052 BS) in Hetauda, Bagmati Province.
-Her father, Birodh Khatiwada, is a CPN (UML) leader who was elected as a member of central parliament from Makwanpur Constituency No. 2 in general elections of 2017 for the fourth time.
-Her mother, Munu Sigdel Khatiwada, is the President of CPN (UML), Makwanpur District and also a member of the state parliament of Bagmati Province.
+Her father, Birodh Khatiwada, is a CPN (MC) leader who was elected as a member of central parliament from Makwanpur Constituency No. 2 in general elections of 2017 for the fourth time.
+Her mother, Munu Sigdel Khatiwada, was the President of CPN (UML), Makwanpur District and also a member of the state parliament of Bagmati Province.
 Shrinkhala has an older brother, Bimba, who lives in Australia.
 Shrinkhala is a National Chancellor for the International Association of Educators for World Peace (IAEWP) and President of the One Home Foundation.